PSU-MCECS-SAFE/SAFE/readme.md

 6. Run `pm2 start node path/to/the/server.js --name anythingYouWantHere` This will have pm2 keep running your server on the back and give it a name.
 7. Open SAFE website and test it out, you are all set.
       - [SAFE](https://feedback.cs.pdx.edu/)
+8. to stop the server, do `pm2 stop NameOfTheServer/idOfTheProcess`.

    Common errors when compiling or deploying code
       - make sure you're at HTTP instead of HTTPS